mbilalshaikh/pymaivar/README.md

 # PyMAiVAR
-Repository for pymaivar software suit.

-PyMAiVAR (Python Multimodal Audio-Image and Video Action Recognizer) is a Python package for multimodal action recognition.
-The package provides a CNN-based audio-image to video fusion model that leverages the representation process of Convolutional Neural Networks (CNNs) for incorporating image-based audio representations of actions in a task.

-License:

-PyMAiVAR is distributed under the GNU V3 GPL license.
+License: PyMAiVAR is distributed under the GNU V3 GPL license.
 See the LICENSE file for more details.

 ## Abstract